 The semi-permeable membrane typically makes of polyamide membrane sheets wrapped in a spiral form around a perforated tube resembling a loosely wound toilet roll.

 The fluid could be water and the solutions seawater.
 Under normal conditions, the water would pass from the less saline solution to the more saline solution until the salinity was the same.
-This process will cease however if the level in the more saline Side raises to a difference greater than the Osmotic height.
+However, this process will cease if the level in the more saline Side raises to a difference greater than the Osmotic height.

-For practical use to allow the generation of large quantities of water, it is necessary to have a large surface area of the membrane which has sufficient membrane which has sufficient mechanical strength to resist the pressurised seawater.
-The pirally wound polyamide or polysulphonate sheets use for seawater purification.
-One problem with any filtration system is that deposits accumulate and gradually blocks the filter.
+For practical use to allow the generation of large quantities of water, it is necessary to have a large surface area of the membrane which has sufficient membrane which has sufficient mechanical strength to resist the pressurized seawater.
+The spirally wound polyamide or polysulphone sheets use for seawater purification.
+One problem with any filtration system is that deposits accumulate and gradually block the filter.
 The seawater supplies at a pressure of 60bar, a relief valve fitted to the system.
-The Osmosis production plant best-suited for production of large quantities of water rather than smaller quantities or Steam plant feed quality.
+The Osmosis production plant is best-suited for the production of large quantities of water rather than smaller quantities or Steam plant feed quality.

 Pre-Treatment and Post-Treatment

 Seawater feed for reverse osmosis plant has pre-treated.
-The scale inhibitors such as sodium hexa meta phosphate/ sodium hexa phosphate use to assist wash through of salt deposits on the surface of the elements, and the seawater sterilised to remove bacteria which could otherwise become resident in the filter.
-The chlorine reduces by compressed carbon filter while solids removed by other filters.
+The scale inhibitors such as sodium hexa meta phosphate/ sodium hexa phosphate use to assist wash through of salt deposits on the surface of the elements, and the seawater is sterilized to remove bacteria that could otherwise become resident in the filter.
+The chlorine reduces by a compressed carbon filter while solids are removed by other filters.
 Treatment is also necessary to make the water drinkable.

 Rochem Disc Tube Reverse Osmosis Plant

-The disc tube module supposes to have the main advantage over the spiral wound type in that it avoids the need for the difficult cleaning processes required.
-With long-lasting membranes, typically 5 years and inbuilt cleaning system the unit will recover 30%% as puree water from seawater passing through it.
+The disc tube module is supposed to have the main advantage over the spiral wound type in that it avoids the need for difficult cleaning processes required.
+With long-lasting membranes, typically 5 years and an inbuilt cleaning system the unit will recover 30%% as puree water from seawater passing through it.